 Genetic coefficients were calculated for all groups.
 Regression analysis across all seven groups produced estimates of (a), (d), and (r) for each trait.

 Results

-Table 2 below shows the least square means of the selected reproductive and productive traits.
+Table 2 below presents the least-squares means for the selected reproductive and productive traits.

 Table 2: Estimates of LSMeans of the mortality, reproductive and productive traits